netvl/xml-rs/Readme.md

 Upon end of document or an error encounter the parser will rememeber that last event and will always return it in the result of `next()` call afterwards.

-It is also possible to tweak parsing process a little using `xml::pull::ParserConfig` structure.
+It is also possible to tweak parsing process a little using `xml::reader::ParserConfig` structure.
 See its documentation for more information and examples.

 Other things